 Roving Reporter: Mending the Year: 3 Tips for Darning Well

 I often hear people say that they spend the beginning of the new year doing what they hope to do the rest of the year, so I’ve turned with enthusiasm to my mending pile.
 Will you join me?
 Socks, scarves, jeans, sweaters . . .
-There is always mending to be done.
+There is always work to be done.
+[Interested in spinning for mending?
+Join Kate Larson at Interweave Yarn Fest 2019 to explore handspun invisible repairs and colorful, daring darns!]

 Mending can allow you to cover a weak or broken place in your favorite fabrics or, alternatively, to embellish and cherish them.
 I love following the Visible Mending movement and Tom of Holland’s work in helping us to see the beauty in mending.